eLDoherty/guardForm/README.md

 `GuardForm` is a light JavaScript library for validating HTML forms (client side).
 It provides basic validation for required fields, numbers, dates, emails, and custom regex patterns.
 This library extends the `HTMLElement` prototype to include a `guardForm` method that you can use to easily validate forms.

+`GuardForm` will not affected your current CSS style.
+But sometimes your field border will turn into 'red' when the field got the error input.
+But you can just easily override the css.

+You can see the demo here : [GuardForm Demo](https://eldoherty.github.io/resume-portofolios/)

 ## Features

 - **Field Validation**: Checks for required fields, numbers, dates, emails, and custom patterns.